FortiGuard Labs Threat Research Report

 Since Dharma Ransomware is usually installed by hacking Remote Desktop Services, it is important to ensure that those services are properly locked.
 This includes ensuring that computers running Remote Desktop Services do not connect directly to the Internet.
 Instead, put any computers running Remote Desktop behind the VPN so that only people with a VPN account on the network can access them.

-It should be noted that this ransomware will encrypt mapped network drives, shared virtual machine host drives, and unmapped network shares.
+It should be noted that this ransomware targets and will encrypt mapped network drives, shared virtual machine host drives, and unmapped network shares.
 So it is important to make sure your network's shares are locked down so that only those who actually need access have permission.

 FortiGuard Labs will continue to track this family and share our findings with readers as new details come to light.